 "Make It Right Foundation" joined Holmes by building homes to withstand a catastrophe like Katrina, rebuilding the area devasted by the hurricane.

-Pitt and Holmes built 150 homes, each designed to prevent future catastrophe.
-To some, that may seem impossible, but they are doing it with the idea of raising the homes three feet above the ground that can withstand being blown down by a hurricane.
+Pitt and Holmes built 150 homes, each designed to prevent future catastrophes.
+To some, that may seem impossible, but they did it with the idea of raising the homes three feet above the ground.
+They withstand the possibility of blowing down by a hurricane.

 What Do You Think?

-Of course, solar panels play an important part in the project as well as other environmental friendly factors such as homes capturing rainwater to reuse for gardening and toilets.
+Of course, solar panels play a relevant part in the project and other environmentally friendly factors such as homes capturing rainwater to reuse for gardening and toilets.

-The idea of building homes that withstand natural catastrophes is deeply appreciated by the locals.
-Particularly in areas that are historically known to have natural catastrophes.
-In New Orleans, Pitt and Holmes are setting positive examples for others to follow in a region that we need to give hope and a brighter future.
+In New Orleans, Pitt and Holmes set positive examples for others to follow in a region that we need to give hope and a brighter future.

 Make It Right Helps the Unfortunate

-The foundation supports any design that can offer the power to improve the quality of affordable housing and enhance occupants' living conditions.
-The results are playing a key role in creating vibrant, sustainable communities.
-Driving the purpose to build safe homes, and help those around the world live in a healthy community.
+The foundation supports any design that can help improve the quality of affordable housing and enhance occupants' living conditions.
+The results are playing a pivotal role in creating vibrant, sustainable communities.
+Driving the purpose to build safe homes and help those around the world live in a healthy city.
 The fact that it is affordable with high-quality and environmentally sustainable homes is all the better.